JohnStrunk/wahoo-results/docs/configuration.md

 The "Minimum times" and "Time threshold" settings are designed to prevent potentially unreliable or incorrect times from being shown to spectators.

+DQ

+:   This setting determines how disqualifications are shown on the scoreboard.
+    The available options are:
+    **`Ignore`:** DQ is ignored and not shown on the scoreboard.
+    **`DQ w/ time`:** "DQ" is shown in the "place" column and the swimmer's time is still shown.
+    **`DQ hides time`:** "DQ" is shown instead of the swimmer's time and no place is awarded.
+    **Note:** Only some result formats (e.g., Dolphin CSV) record the presence of a DQ.

 {{ CLEARFLOAT }}

 ## Directories tab